gaelanlloyd/bildaro/README.md

 ## Author

-Bildaro was created in 2024 by [Gaelan Lloyd](https://www.gaelanlloyd.com) on a drizzly Seattle Sunday and is provided to you via the MIT license.
+Bildaro was created in 2024 by [Gaelan Lloyd](https://www.gaelanlloyd.com) on a drizzly Seattle Sunday.
+This software is provided to you via the permissive MIT license.